Skip to content

 • Is this detection more suitable as a dashboard, saved search, report, or rule?

 As detection engineering is cyclical in nature, having a supporting culture is a key element to ongoing success.
-Reduced mean time to detection and response of an incident is the return on investment of DE, with acute threat hunting safeguarding any surprise gaps not currently a part of the detection lifecycle.
+As detection engineering is cyclical in nature, having a supporting culture is a key element to ongoing success.
+Reduced mean time to detection and response of an incident strengthens the overall incident response plan, ensuring rapid mitigation of threats.

 Features of a Good Detection Engineering Process